 At this point, without typing, your position should feel completely relaxed and natural.
 You’re just laying your hands on the desk in a very comfortable way… and there happens to be a keyboard right under your fingers.

 Pro tip: Start flat.
 Yes, the Moonlander has an exciting tilting system.
 It's fun to use.
-And yet, when you start the board, our advice is to spend at least a month with the board completely flat.
+And yet, when you start with the board, our advice is to spend at least a month with the board completely flat.
 This allows you to experiment with layouts and get used to the ergonomics of the board.
 The board is extremely comfortable flat, and using it like this reduces the initial learning curve (which is quite steep, as it is).
 So, one less thing to worry about.
 Just use it flat for a month.

 This is so the thumb cluster doesn‘t come loose when you place weight on it.